All room numbers for student services listed here are located on the second floor of the Main Building, Littleton

 Provides one-stop enrollment assistance and can answer many of your general questions about ACC; located on the Littleton Campus.

 Student Recruitment & Outreach serves as the first stop where future students come to learn about the programs and services at Arapahoe Community College, emphasizing what makes it one of the best community college choices in the state.
 The office provides future students with information about the admissions and enrollment process, various degree and certificate programs, basic financial aid, scholarship information and the different student services that ACC provides.
 Our staff engages future students through a variety of ways such as daily information sessions, campus tours, high school visits and education fairs.
 Other responsibilities include: enrollment assistance for all concurrently enrolled high school students or underage students (under 17 years old) taking classes at an ACC campus.

-Student Affairs fosters a positive, collegial atmosphere on campus by coordinating student activities, events and resources for our students.
-The Mission of the Student Affairs Office is to facilitate student success and support by providing a variety of programs, activities, services, and experiences that are responsive to the personal, social, cultural and recreational needs of the community college student and are designed to support individuals in achieving their academic, professional, and personal goals.
+Student Life fosters a positive, collegial atmosphere on campus by coordinating student activities, events and resources for our students.
+The Mission of the Student Life Office is to facilitate student success and support by providing a variety of programs, activities, services, and experiences that are responsive to the personal, social, cultural and recreational needs of the community college student and are designed to support individuals in achieving their academic, professional, and personal goals.

-Campus involvement starts with the Student Affairs Office.
+Campus involvement starts with the Student Life Office.
 Student can attend student activities and events, be a leader by being active in the Student Government and participate in clubs and organizations to make friends and build your resume.

-The Student Affairs Office is also a resource for the students.
-The student discipline and grievance procedures for the college are managed in Student Affairs.
+The Student Life Office is also a resource for the students.
+The student discipline and grievance procedures for the college are managed in Student Life.
 You can make an appointment with Counseling Services or find resources for local, off-campus housing and counseling services as well in this office.

 The Center is a free service for all currently enrolled students and offers a safe, friendly and knowledgeable environment to give you help, understanding and answers.